miguelperezenciso/NGScrashcourse/README.md

 Each of these technologies may require slightly different software / options but bioinformatics pipelines are essentially the same.

 ### Which are the main steps?
 Sequence data need to be aligned against a reference genome.
 Sequence quality check is warranted.
-The alignment file can next be improved by removing PCR duplicates and recalibrating quality.
-There exist several options for varaint calling, main ones are [samtools](http://www.htslib.org/download/) and [GATK](https://gatk.broadinstitute.org/hc/en-us) based.
+Next, the alignment file needs to be sorted and can be polished by removing PCR duplicates and quality can be recalibrated with a known set of variants.

+There exist several options for variant calling, main ones are [samtools](http://www.htslib.org/download/) and [GATK](https://gatk.broadinstitute.org/hc/en-us) based.

 ![Figure 1](https://github.com/miguelperezenciso/NGScrashcourse/blob/master/steps.png)